ppy/osu-wiki/news/2020-02-18-mappers-report-february.md

 [UnluckyCroco](https://osu.ppy.sh/users/9461160) &
 [Amiichii](https://osu.ppy.sh/users/9228569)

-We’d like to use this section as a reminder that you can apply at any time over at https://bn.mappersguild.com/ as long as you reach the activity requirements.
-We hope to see some of your names in this list next month!
+We’d like to use this section as a reminder that you can apply as a Beatmap Nominator at any time over at [BN/NAT website](https://bn.mappersguild.com/) as long as you reach the activity requirements.
+We hope to see some of your names on this list next month!

 ### BN Retirements

-Next we have those who have taken their leave from the group.
+Next, we have those who have taken their leave from the group.
 We’d like to thank them for their tremendous work and effort within the BNs and wish them the best with their newly obtained freedom!

 **In osu!:**
 [Trynna](https://osu.ppy.sh/users/2652951)

-**osu!taiko:**
+**In osu!taiko:**
 [qoot8123](https://osu.ppy.sh/users/766371)

 **In osu!catch:**